SUSE/Portus/CONTRIBUTING.md

   That being said, if you are using a custom setup explain to us how all the pieces are glued together (you don't have to be too verbose, just specify the most important stuff like configurations, etc.).
+- Paste the output of `rake portus:info` (or `portusctl rake portus:info` if you are using the RPM).
 - If relevant, provide the related logs.
 If you are using the provided RPM, this is as simple as just calling `portusctl logs`.
 Otherwise, provide the contents of your `log/$environment.log` file, and the contents of the logs of